The Broader Landscape of Robustness in Algorithmic Statistics: Sub-Gaussian Rates for Heavy-Tailed Mean Estimation

 \subsection{Efficient Sub-Gaussian Rates for Multivariate Data}

-In 2018,\footnote{Again, we reference the 2018 announcement of the result on arXiv, rather than the 2020 publication of~\cite{Hopkins20}.} Hopkins~\cite{Hopkins20} managed to bypass these barriers, giving an efficient algorithm for computing a combinatorial center, and thus the first computationally efficient algorithm for mean estimation of heavy-tailed distributions with sub-Gaussian rates.
+In 2018, Hopkins~\cite{Hopkins18, Hopkins20} managed to bypass these barriers, giving an efficient algorithm for computing a combinatorial center, and thus the first computationally efficient algorithm for mean estimation of heavy-tailed distributions with sub-Gaussian rates.
+We will start by describing an inefficient approach to find a combinatorial center, and then discuss ideas that allow us to make it efficient.

 Let's start with a simpler problem: suppose someone gave you a point $\nu \in \R^d$, which they claimed was a $(\gamma, \lambda)$-combinatorial center of a dataset $Y_1, \dots, Y_k$.
 How would you \emph{certify} that this was the case?
 This can be done (inefficiently) using the following quadratic program \eqref{prog:qp}.